Cottin/learn-country-quiz/walkthrough/8-new-features-and-ab-testing.md

 ![Sketch](assets/sketch6.png)

-Make sure to do development behind an advanced feature flag and practive trunk based development as usual.
+Make sure to do development behind an advanced feature flag and practice trunk based development as usual.

-**Tip!** You might need to add a `finishedTime` field to each `game` object in Firebase when a game is finished so that you can filter out the latest games on the start page.
+**Tip!** You might need to add a `finishedTime` field or similar to each `game` object in Firebase when a game is finished so that you can filter out the latest games on the start page.

 ## Countdown
-The CEO of Initech is quite a impatient person and she doesn't like the wait between questions.
-She suggests that your team implements a countdown from like "Next question in 3...2...1" that is shown between questions after a player has answered.
+The CEO of Initech is quite an impatient person and she doesn't like the wait between questions.
+She suggests that your team implements a countdown along the lines of "Next question in 3...2...1" that is shown between questions after a player has answered.

-Make sure to do development behind an advanced feature flag and practive trunk based development as usual.
+Make sure to do development behind an advanced feature flag and practice trunk based development as usual.

-**Tip!** Make sure that the countdown is "synced" between player1 and player2 so that they down get different coundowns.
+**Tip!** Make sure that the countdown is "synced" between player1 and player2 so that they don't get different coundowns.

 ## Number of questions